skuthyar/Pigs-16S-metagenomic-analyses/README.md

 Outputs will be annotation files and quantification files.
 The .RMD file will allow for replication of statistical analyses and visualizations.
 The excel file, "dom_cat_metagenomic_metadata.xlsx," contains all the metadata associated with the samples.

+The SNP.R file along with the plink.vcf and SNP_metadata.xlsx files can be used to replicate all SNP analyses.